Certificates of quality

 Softwoods - Generally lumber from a

-conifer such as pine or cedar.
-The name softwood does not refer to the density of the
+conifer such as pine or cedar. name softwood does not refer to density of the

 wood.
 There are some hardwoods which are softer than some softwoods.